2000 Camp David Summit: Accusations of Israeli and American responsibility

 The Israeli group Gush Shalom stated that "the offer is a pretense of generosity for the benefit of the media", and included detailed maps of what the offer specifically entailed.
 Among Gush Shalom's concerns with Barak's offer were Barak's demand to annex large settlement blocs (9% of the West Bank), lack of trust in the commitment and/or ability of the Israeli government to evacuate the thousands of non-bloc Israeli settlers in the 15-year timeline, and limited sovereignty for Palestinians in Jerusalem.

 Public opinion towards the summit

 The Palestinian public was supportive of Arafat's role in the negotiations.
 After the summit, Arafat's approval rating increased seven percentage points from 39 to 46%.
 Overall, 68% of the Palestinian public thought Arafat's positions on a final agreement at Camp David were just right and 14% thought Arafat compromised too much while only 6% thought Arafat had not compromised enough.
+However, when asked about specific positions Arafat had taken during the negotiations, Palestinians were more critical.

 Barak did not fare as well in public opinion polls.
 Only 25% of the Israeli public thought his positions on Camp David were just right as opposed to 58% of the public that thought Barak compromised too much.
 A majority of Israelis were opposed to Barak's position on every issue discussed at Camp David except for security.